 You can also click on the option ‘view special instructions’.
 The popup box will now show you more details from the client.

-Sometimes a client will leave this blank or only put minimal instructions.
-This can be a problem as the work you submit may be rejected through no fault of your own.
+Sometimes a client will leave this blank or only put down minimal instructions.
+This can be a problem, as the work you submit may be rejected through no fault of your own.

 You could e-mail the client to clarify what they want or avoid these jobs altogether.
 It’s often better just to concentrate on jobs that already have clear instructions.

 The iWriter platform provides all the tools you need to create quality content for your clients.

 Please note you do have a time limit for each job and the time limit is based on the article length.

 For example, a 500-word article usually has a 4-hour limit, but a 5000-word article will have a 44-hour limit.

 If you don’t finish the job within the time limit it is automatically returned to the queue.
 Make sure you only start jobs you have time to complete!

 You must write the article in the iWriter platform itself.
 You can’t write it elsewhere and paste it in.